 Before applying to refinance your house, analyze the total cost of the transaction to ensure it’s the right move.

-Getting Approved with Bad Credit
+Refinance a Mortgage with Bad Credit

-Pay Your Debt
+Pay Off Debt

 Another helpful move is to strategically pay down some of your debt.
 Although each lender’s exact requirements vary, most like to see a debt to income ratio of less than 41%.

-Divide 2,000 by 5,000 and you’ll get 0.4.
+Suppose you earn $5,000 a month before taxes and health insurance, and you pay $2,000 a month on credit cards and a car loan.
+Divide 2,000 by 5,000, and you’ll get 0.4.
 Multiply that by 100 to find the percentage of your debt to income.
-In this case, it’s 40%, which is less than most lender’s required minimum.
+In this case, it’s 40%, which is less than most lenders’ required minimum.

-Getting a Co-signer
+Getting a Cosigner

 Another important part of the process if the home appraisal where a professional appraiser comes to your house and assesses its current value.